veebch/photon/README.md

 - A Photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
 - A Case
 - A LiPo Battery
-- Probably a ping-pong ball
+- A Roll-on Deoderant bottle